Avanade/Beef/README.md

 <br/>

+## VERSION 5

+> **NOTE:** A new major version of _Beef, verison 5_ (https://github.com/Avanade/Beef/tree/version-5) is currently being developed and is in final stages of testing before being officially released; it is ready for usage.
+The samples have been updated, as has much of the related documentation.
+As such, development on this current version (v4+) will for the most part halt and will soon be branched; only significant (v4+) issues will then be addressed for a period of time.
+The new version is a major refactoring (improvement and simplification) with respect to the underlying runtime primarily, and although effort was made to minimize impacts on upgrading from v4, this was unfortunately unavoidable.
+Guidance for upgrading will be provided early 2023.

 ## Introduction

 The _Beef_ framework, and the underlying code generation, has been primarily created to support the **industralisation** of API development.